Lumines: Puzzle Fusion: Later releases

 When reviewing Lumines Remastered, critics reacted positively.
 PCMag complimented the game and said it is as addictive and hypnotic as the original.
 Nintendo World Report noted the Trance Vibration feature working as advertised and called it "genius".
 Hardcore Gamer praised the music as enjoyable.
 GameSpot noted the Nintendo Switch version of the game looks better than prior handheld releases due to its cleaner animation but said it is not the best-looking game in the series.
 Eurogamer called the Switch version "euphoric", comparing the rumble feature to Mizuguchi's previous endeavor with Rez's trance vibrator.
-Nintendo Life said the songs vary in quality and that each is catchy in its own way.
+Nintendo Life said the songs vary in quality and that each is catchy in their way.
 The reviewer also complimented the visuals for being vibrant and full of animation without detracting from the gameplay.
 Despite having an overall positive response, some reviewers were disappointed in the absence of introducing an online multiplayer feature.